ryanatkn/awesome-svelte-resources/README.md

 ## components and library integrations

-If you have any submissions, updates, or ideas to improve the organization of these links, please feel free to open an [issue](https://github.com/ryanatkn/awesome-svelte-resources/issues) or [PR](https://github.com/ryanatkn/awesome-svelte-resources/pulls).
+If you have any submissions, updates, or ideas to improve this list of links, please feel free to open an [issue](https://github.com/ryanatkn/awesome-svelte-resources/issues) or [PR](https://github.com/ryanatkn/awesome-svelte-resources/pulls).